matteoanelli/BigDataPlatform3/assignment-3-801979/reports/Report.md

 * The __PULocationID__, TLC Taxi Zone in which the taximeter was engaged.
 * The __DOLocationID__  TLC Taxi Zone in which the taximeter was disengaged.

     Some analytics has been defined for the customer:

 i) Streaming analytics that, in a defined period, counts the number of taxies engaged in a specific taxi zone.
-Thus, the taxi provider knows where there is more request of taxis in a specific time, or a threshold can be set and when the number of taxis is grater than this threshold the taxi company can be warned, as a result, it can organize its taxi fleet accordingly.
+Thus, the taxi provider knows where there is more request of taxis in a specific time, or a threshold can be set and when the number of taxis is greater than this threshold the taxi company can be warned, as a result, it can organize its taxi fleet accordingly.
 Another analytics can be done by counting the number of Group rides (Information that can be found inside __RateCodeID__) so that, in a specific amount of time.
-If the number of a group trips is grater than usual the vendors can locate their "XL" Taxis.
+If the number of group trips is greater than usual the vendors can locate their "XL" Taxis.

 ii) Batch analytics that, given the output from the streaming analytics can provide daily, weekly or monthly statistics to the vendors.
 For example, streaming analytics is agglomerating based on specific taxi areas the number of taxis that have been engaged per hour.
 Hence, the most frequented area per day can be calculated.

 2\.
-The customer will send the data to the message broker which becomes the data stream sources.
+The customer will send the data to the message broker which becomes the data stream source.
 The taxi record is sent simulating a stream as in a real case scenario:

 i) The analytics is handled in keyed data streams, the records stream is keyed by __PULocationID__ dividing the data in different logical streams so that a tumbling window can be set.
 Furthermore, the keyed streams allow the computation to be performed in parallel in multiple tasks since each keyed stream can be processed independently.

-ii) In our use case, the analytics are estimated values, they do not need to be extremely precise as well as the scenario is not critic.
+ii) In our use case, the analytics are estimated values, they do not need to be extremely precise as well as the scenario is not a critic.
 So, it is not needed that the system check for missing messages.
-As a result, the selected delivery guarantee is  __at-least-once__ that means for each messages handed to the system potentially multiple attempts are made at delivering it, such that at least one succeeds.
-It imply to keep state at the sending end and having an acknowledgement mechanism at the receiving end.
-This is easy to implement in our architecture since the connector between implemented RabbitMQ and Flink has already implemented mechanism to menage it.
+As a result, the selected delivery guarantee is  __at-least-once__ which means for each messages handed to the system potentially multiple attempts are made at delivering it, such that at least one succeeds.
+It imply to keep the tstate at the sending end and having an acknowledgment mechanism at the receiving end.
+This is easy to implement in our architecture since the connector between implemented RabbitMQ and Flink has already implemented a mechanism to manage it.

-  To point out, __at-most-once__ and __exactly-once__ could be suitable and the connector support them as well.
+  To point out, __at-most-once__ and __exactly-once__ could be suitable and the connector supports them as well.
   The at-most-once guarantees higher performance but it is not be chosen in order to make the architecture more robust and the analytics more precise.
 On the other hand, as mentioned before, the application is not critic as well as the analytics is an estimated value, as a result, the exactly-once is not necessary.

 3\)